TO BE DEVELOPED, TO BE CONTINUED

 THE LONG SHADOW

-The Long Shadow reveals the unpublished life and images of Marion Post Wolcott, the first woman hired as a full-time photographer for the Farm Security Administration in 1938.
-Three years later, having made more than 9,000 pictures, Wolcott received ultimatums from her husband and boss: choose family or photography.
-Wolcott quit her job and spent eleven years managing three dairy farms in rural Virginia.
-One assumed that Wolcott gave up photographing.
-That assumption was wrong.
-This project received the Ansel Adams Research Fellowship from the Center for Creative Photography, a grant from the Peter E. Palmquist Memorial Fund for Historical Photographic Research of the Humboldt Area Foundation, and a publishing support grant from Polycopies & Co.
-Order a copy.
+The Long Shadow pays tribute to unpublished images by Marion Post Wolcott, the first woman hired as a full-time photographer for the Farm Security Administration in 1938.
+Odette Elix England spent three years traveling to and from Virginia, capturing images in and around the lands Marion once owned.
+This project received the Ansel Adams Research Fellowship from the Center for Creative Photography in Tucson, Arizona, a grant from the Peter E. Palmquist Memorial Fund for Historical Photographic Research, and a publishing grant from Polycopies & Co.
+Order a signed copy.

 WOMAN WEARING RING SHIELDS FACE FROM FLASH

-This project uses photographs to highlight the complex relationships between guns, cameras, hands, and violence against women.
+This project highlights the complex relationships between guns, cameras, hands, and violence against women.
 Recipient of a Puffin Foundation grant and shortlisted for the 2023 Images Vevey Book Award, it was published by Skinnerboox in 2023.
-Order a copy.
+Order a signed copy.

 YOUR DISTANCE MAKES ME CLOSE TO YOU